royatirek/TorrentDownloader/README.md

 Download feature has not been build.I tried building download feature using seedr.cc website and splinter library but it has google captcha installed.

-Further development has been stopped till I find the faourable condition.
+Further development has been stopped till I find the favourable condition.